LucasSuota/LucasSuota/README.md

-# What's Up!
-I'm Lucas.
+# What's up?
+It's Lucas!
-# Welcome to my profile
+# Front End Developer here.

+-The technologies I've been working with lately are NextJS, ReactJS, Tailwind and Typescript.
--Currently working as a full time English teacher for KNN Idiomas -Studying at Universidade Positivo
+-Currently working as a full time English teacher at KNN Idiomas.
--Computer Systems Analysis degree
--Studying at the moment JS, ES6, HTML, CSS.
--I'm looking for an internship
--How to contact me?
-Send me a message and I'll chat with you!
--Curiosities: I will become a fullstack developer even though I prefer front end.
-React is the next technology I'll study. /  At the moment my english level is B2, I want it to be C1, working on it.
-After that I'll start studying Spanish.

-# BIO:

--Living in Brazil, planning to go to the capital.
--Currently taking
--I have absolutely no problem talking to people and guiding them.
-Work as a teacher and studying at boarding school allowed me this.
--I work very well on a team.
--I want to learn.
+-Studying at Universidade Positivo, Computer Systems Analysis.

+Curiosities:

+-I'm currently a B2 English speaker, working to become a C1, after that I'll learn Spanish.